TYPE OF ASSIGNMENT:

 The ASSET project supports Sri Lanka’s economic development plan through improving the linkages between private sector, government and training providers.
 ASSET will link the human resource needs of growing businesses to those individuals wanting to enter the workforce but lacking the appropriate skills.
 The project will connect unemployed youth to training for existing jobs.
 Technical assistance interventions will ensure training meets private sector needs and standards.
 In order to improve public perceptions concerning skilled trades, a social marketing and communications campaign will be conducted both regionally and nationally.

-The Communications and Documentation Officer will assist WUSC to report on project progress, document and disseminate best practices, to record and publish case studies, and to share results and lessons learned from the operation of the ASSET Project.
+The Communications and Social Media Advisor will assist WUSC to report on project progress, document and disseminate best practices, to record and publish case studies, and to share results and lessons learned from the operation of the ASSET Project.
 The project has a focus on social marketing and community engagement around perceptions related to careers in the trades and technology sectors.
-The Communication and Documentation Assistant will support the communications strategy and media campaign initiatives.
+The Communications and Social Media Advisor will support the communications strategy and media campaign initiatives.

 ROLES AND RESPONSIBILITIES: